Getting Your Home Ready for Holiday Guests

 AAA reports that about 90 million Americans travel over the holidays.
 If you’re not organized when guests show up, it can feel like all 90 million of them are staying at your house.

-Getting your home ready for holidays’ guest will help you thoroughly enjoy your time with them and, more importantly, it will help them feel at home.
+Getting your home ready for holiday guests will help you thoroughly enjoy your time with them, and, more importantly, it will help them feel at home.

 Start by writing a room-by-room list of everything you’d like to accomplish before Aunt Martha arrives.
 Begin with the most important rooms, like the guest bedroom and guest bath, and leave less important chores, like organizing the laundry room cabinets, for last.

 - Pack anything your guest won’t need -aka clutter- into storage boxes and store them in the garage.
 You can either bring them back inside or deal with sorting through them after your guests leave, but for now, just concentrate on making things easy for you and neat.

 - If you have a dedicated guest room that hasn’t been dusted since the last time you had company, get out your vacuum.
 Use the accessory tools to get high up into corners, around the room’s perimeter, and around windows.
 Wipe down baseboards and window sills.

 - If guests must share a bathroom with you, remove as many of your personal items as possible.
 Give them room to store necessities.

-- If guests are bunking in a den or family room where there’s no closet, provide an over-the-door hanger, a portable rack or put up some temporary hooks for their convenience.
+- If guests are bunking in a den or family room where there’s no closet, provide an over-the-door hanger or a portable rack, or put up some temporary hooks for their convenience.

 - Tidy up your home’s entrance.
-A clean porch, a wreath on the door and fresh flowers in the foyer will instantly make a guest feel welcome.
+A clean porch, a wreath on the door, and fresh flowers in the foyer will instantly make guests feel welcome.